MuellerNico/barnes-hut/README.md

 The default setup integrates the solar system over 25 years.

 To test the benchmarking program, change the `SRC` inside the makefile from `main.cpp` to `benchmark.cpp`.
+When using data from the Gaia Archive make sure to change the gravitational constant $G$ as well to account for the different length scales (parsecs instead of AU).

 To enable naive $O(N^2)$ force computation  uncomment `#define USE_NAIVE` in `const.h`.
-When using data from the Gaia Archive make sure to change the gravitational constant there as well to account for the different length scales (parsecs instead of AU).

 ## Directory Structure
 `root`: README, makefile, shell run script, python plotting scripts